Gezer: Biblical conquest under Joshua

+Gazer [sic].
+The lot of Ephraim, set aside for Levites.
+And Joshua besieged it, killing its king (Josh.
+10:33).
+Solomon also built here (1 Kings 9:15–16).
+It is now called Gazara, a village of Nikopolis (Emmaus), [which is a place located] 4 milestones from it in the north.
+The tribe of Ephraim did not expel the foreigners from it (Judges 1:29).

 The Egyptian sack of Gezer

-According to the Hebrew Bible, the only source for both the existence of Solomon and this particular event, the Sack of Gezer took place at the beginning of the 10th century BCE, when the city was conquered and burned by an unnamed Egyptian pharaoh, identified by some with Siamun, during his military campaign in Philistia.
+According to the Hebrew Bible, the only source for this particular event, the Sack of Gezer took place at the beginning of the 10th century BCE, when the city was conquered and burned by an unnamed Egyptian pharaoh, identified by some with Siamun, during his military campaign in Philistia.
 This anonymous Egyptian pharaoh then gave it to King Solomon as the dowry of his daughter.
 Solomon then rebuilt Gezer and fortified it.